 "All staff members should be aware of systems within their school which support safeguarding and these should be explained to them as part of staff induction.
-This includes: the school's child protection policy; the school's staff behaviour policy (sometimes called a code of conduct); the safeguarding response to children who go missing from education; and the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies)."
+This includes: the school's child protection policy; the school's staff code of conduct); the safeguarding response to children who are absent from education, particularly on repeat occasions and / or prolonged periods; and the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies)."

-KCSIE 2022
+KCSIE 2023

-This guidance was updated in May 2019 via the safer recruitment consortium, this guidance can be accessed here the NSPCC to ensure that staff are aware of behaviours which should be avoided and that staff and children are safe.
+This guidance was updated in February 2022 via the safer recruitment consortium, this guidance can be accessed here